Nick Tosches taught me you do not need to like a story to be captured by the storyteller.

 The writer Nick Tosches, who died last month, was someone I lost touch with but always intended to see again.
 For years, I told myself: One day, I’m going to track him down.
 In my mind, I saw myself going up to NYC, where he lived and roamed for over 40-plus years, and there, face to face, we’d sit down together and pick up our conversation as if we had never stopped talking.
 But I didn’t follow through and now, suddenly, I’ve missed Nick, forever.
 I think we all have people we’ve lost contact with but want to see again – and that, in part, is the larger purpose of this post.
 Let me be Ms Bad Example, a lesson in failure I will always regret - but you, dear reader, need not!

-The other purpose of this post is my simple need to remember him.
+The other purpose of this post is my need to remember Nick out loud.

 It is often the case that, when someone we have lost touch with dies, we learn of their death some weeks or even months later.
 But Nick was a star, an incandescent light in the vast firmament of the written word, and so I learned of his death from the New York Times.